UP: Teen girl hangs self at home while family sits in police station to lodge harassment FIR | Law-Order

 A teenager in Greater Noida ended her life at home on Thursday while her father and brother were at a police station to lodge a complaint of her being harassed by a local man, officials said.

-According to the officials, the girl was allegedly being harassed for quite some time by the accused who late last night dropped at her home to take her phone number and molested her.
+According to the officials, her family said the Class 8 student was allegedly being harassed for quite some time by the 20-year-old accused who late last night dropped by at her home to take her phone number and molested her.

+Additional DCP Greater Noida Ashok Kumar said an FIR was immediately lodged in the case.
+On the family informing police of the girl's harassment earlier also, Kumar said there was no such complaint with the police in the past.

-The body has been sent for post mortem and an investigation launched into the whole case, the police said.
+ACP Greater Noida-4 Rudra Pratap Singh said the girl had three brothers and her father is a farmer.
+The body has been sent for post-mortem and an investigation launched into the whole case, the police said.

 During preliminary probe, it has been found that the girl and the accused knew each other from the past and were in each-other's contact, the police said.